ai je le droit de porter un couteau

 Keep your knife packed away in a secure location, such as a suitcase or a locked drawer, when not in use.

-Avoid carrying your knife in public places, such as airports, as this may lead to misunderstandings and potential legal issues.
+Avoid carrying knives in public places, such as airports, as this may lead to misunderstandings and potential legal issues.

 Purchase and transport your knife carefully